zhijing31/Himalayan-Climbing-Expeditions/README.md

 # 📝 Project Title: Himalayan Expedition Success Analysis

-A comprehensive statistical analysis of factors affecting summit success rates in Himalayan climbing expeditions, using the 2025 TidyTuesday dataset.
+A comprehensive analysis of factors affecting summit success rates in Himalayan climbing expeditions, using the 2025 TidyTuesday dataset.

 ## 📁 Folder Contents